ortiza5/go-to-parent-tab/README.md

     * On your Chromium browser's extensions page enable **Developer mode**.
     * Click **Load unpacked** and select the directory of the repository you downloaded.

+## Limitations
+* Tabs in reopened sessions do not have parent tabs.
+* Tabs opened in new windows do not have parent tabs.
 ---
 The original feature request can be found here:
 [https://forum.vivaldi.net/topic/45626/go-to-the-site-from-which-you-came-to-a-tab](https://forum.vivaldi.net/topic/45626/go-to-the-site-from-which-you-came-to-a-tab)